 3. Santa Cruz

 If you’re coming straight from San Francisco along the Pacific Coast Highway you’ll pass the stunning Half Moon Bay – make sure to get out and take a moody pic from the cliff edge before you press on.
 You’ll soon find yourself at the Ano Nuevo State Park where you can go and visit the Elephant Seals in the marine park, and take a look at a San Francisco Garter Snake too.
-From: £454 / 4 Days This is what road trips were made for.
-Take the ultimate drive down the California coast from San Francisco to Los Angeles.
-With the old school sound of the Beach Boys in your head, it's "California D...
+From: £2,035 / 18 Days Discover the captivating cities and astounding natural attractions of the USA's west on a 19-day adventure that will take you from lively Los Angeles to stylish San Francisco.
+Experience the wonderful...

 Ninety minutes later (with no stops) you’ll find yourself in Santa Cruz.
 The 60s live on here, especially along the Santa Cruz Beach Boardwalk with its old-school Americana vibe.
 Get out the car and check out the lighthouse on the beach, the Big Dipper along the boardwalk and the beautiful beach.
 The Mystery Spot – a collection of strange phenomena from the last 70 years – also makes for an entertaining few hours.